freenet/freenet-core/docs/src/architecture/transport.md

 # Freenet Transport Protocol (FrTP)

+**Note**: This document is a work in progress and is subject to change, it is currently out-of-sync with the codebase and should be updated to reflect the current state of the codebase once it has stabilized.

 ## Introduction

 The Freenet Transport Protocol (FrTP) is a UDP-based system designed to ensure reliable and encrypted